Post COVID-19 Life: Ways The Pandemic Has Affected Health

 Rochester Regional has been working on its outreach to encourage patients to return to their previous healthcare regimen.

-As a positive result of the pandemic, telehealth has helped more people connect with healthcare providers for routine matters like straighten your smile with the help of a dentist.
+As a positive result of the pandemic, telehealth has helped more people connect with healthcare providers for routine matters.
 Before COVID-19, “there wasn’t a good impetus to get telehealth going,” Salamone said.

 Like many providers, Rochester Regional is still offering telehealth to help increase access to care when applicable.
 Topics like mental health, skin rashes and general patient education can often be handled through telehealth.